brilliantegg/brilliantegg.github.io/content/posts/setup-hugo-site.md

 <!--more-->

 1. Type `brew install hugo` to install the latest version of Hugo on my machine.
-   If you want to know about the version installed, can use the command `hugo version`
+   If you want to know about the version installed, can use the command `hugo version`.
 2. Type `hugo new site your-new-project-name` then move to the current project position `cd your-new-project-name`.
 3. Then initialize a git repo inside the folder and install a theme.
 Here is the sample provided on the official tutorial doc.
    ```